Peter Aldington: Architectural approach

 Commentators have noted his attention to context, materials and the integration of buildings with their settings within the tradition of post-war domestic architecture in Britain.
 The practice distinguished itself through meticulous client briefing processes and their ability to articulate client needs "with great creativity through their understanding of the craft of building and use of materials and particular attention to setting".
 Aldington's approach involved extensive briefing periods with clients, sometimes lasting six to nine months, allowing designs to emerge quickly once the brief was fully understood.

 In the case of his first independent work, Askett Green, Aldington and his wife lived in the house for two years and directly helped to build the property, while it was being constructed.
-The project was commissioned by the house owner, Mr White an entomologist, and so Aldington incorporated timber into the building.
+Aldington's extensive use of timber in the building is a reflection of the career of Michael White, a timber specialist and entomologist with the Building Research Station, for whom the house was commissioned.
 The Aldingtons handed the house over when Mr. and Mrs. White returned from working in Nigeria, in 1964.
 The project cost the Whites £5,106, the equivalent in 2025 of approximately £100,000.